-(f) Categories of financial instruments 2021 \$'000 2020 \$'000
+(f) Categories of financial instruments 2022 \$'000 2021 \$'000

-Financial assets Note
+Financial assets Note ,

-Cash and cash equivalents 7 11,626 17,297
+Cash and cash equivalents 7 17,739 11,626

-Financial assets at fair value through profit or loss (i)
+Financial assets at fair value through profit or loss(i)

-Fixed interest securities 11 69,030 93,832
+Fixed interest securities 11 76,836 69,030

 Loans and receivables

-Other assets 10 696 -
+Other assets 10 - 696

 Financial liabilities

 Amortised cost

-Other payables 15 3,751 9,083
+Other payables 15 5,899 3,751

 (i) Financial assets carried at fair value through profit or loss have been designated as such upon initial recognition.
-None of the receivables are designated as fair value through profit or loss'
+None of the receivables are designated as 'fair value through profit or loss'.

-(g) Financial risk management objectives
+(a) Financial risk management objectives

-It is ultimately the responsibility of the Board to ensure that there is an effective risk management control framework in place Consistent with regulatory requirements the board has explicitly allocated to the Managing Director, the function of overseeing the establishment and maintenance of risk-based systems and controls across the branch.
+It is ultimately the responsibility of the Board to ensure that there is an effective risk management control framework in place.
+Consistent with regulatory requirements the board has explicitly allocated to the Managing Director, the function of overseeing the establishment and maintenance of risk-based systems and controls across the branch.
 The Chief Risk Officer (CRO) reviews, monitors and reports on the RMS to the Managing Director and the Board Risk Committee.